-FST has forayed into the disability sector last year.
+FST has forayed into the disability sector since 2015.
 FST felt that there was a need to work on the issue.In an effort to include marginalized groups on issues that align with our thematic areas, but not hitherto covered by others in the field, and in response to the increasing incidence of violence against women with disabilities, we chose to undertake a study on youth with disabilities in Assam, with active support and help from National Foundation of India.

 Taking the importance of the issue as a matter of consideration FST started the process towards addressing the concern and took the first step to facilitate a discourse on the issue of SHSR of youth with disability with support from National Foundation for India (NFI).
 In the year 2015-16, FST carried out a situational analysis entitled “Understanding Sexual Health and Rights of Youth with Disabilities in Assam”.
 Besides this, as part of the project, FST worked closely with organizations which are providing care and service towards youth with disabilities, where FST facilitated trainings with the NGO workers, Special Educator, SSA Teachers and build their capacities and understanding on SHSR of youth with disabilities.
 FST worked with four Community Based Organizations (CBOs) namely Shishu Sarothi (Guwahati), Prerona Pratibandhi Shishu Bikash Kendra (Jorhat), Sanjivani Trust (Tezpur) and Mrinaljyoti Rehabilitation Centre (Duliajan).